alozie/afndev/install/readme.md

 ## Overview

-The project template has an installer which will do the following:
+Bolt has an installer which will do the following:

 * Create new project directory.
 It will be a sibling of the project template repository.
 * (optionally) Adds a Drupal VM for a local development environment